 Recommended read: WrestleMania 9: The Controversy Behind HULK HOGAN Winning the Title

 Bret, of course, went on to great success in the WWF.
-Four more title reigns followed, a fantastic run as a heel in 1997, with incredible matches at the regular throughout his career.
-This first title run, however, showed how the WWF struggled with the idea of moving forward without the Golden Goose of “The Hulkster.”
-Seemingly never backing Hart fully with the “Hogan Treatment” made Hart’s initial title run seem anti-climatic.
+Four more title reigns followed, a fantastic run as a heel in 1997, with incredible matches regularly throughout his career.
+This first title run, however, showed how the WWF struggled with the idea of moving forward without the Golden Goose of "The Hulkster."
+Seemingly never backing Hart fully with the "Hogan Treatment" made Hart’s initial title run seem anti-climatic.

 The Lasting Impact of the First WWF Title Reign of Bret "Hitman" Hart

 Historically, Bret’s win over Flair in 1992 opened doors.
 Many years later, smaller, more technically gifted performers would win world titles.
 Wrestlers like Chris Benoit, CM Punk, Daniel Bryan, and Eddie Guerrero are far from a perfect fit for the typical WWF mold of the ’80s, yet had success at the top.
 Hart’s title win in Saskatoon could be seen as a very early forerunner for these smaller talents’ success.
 Hart’s own long-term rival, Shawn Michaels, was also of smaller stature in comparison to a Hogan or Warrior and enjoyed much main event joy and financial reward in the years that followed.